RJ/bevy_timewarp/NOTES.md

 The server sends replicon data containing component values in PostUpdate, after physics.

-So when the client receives a packet saying that a component value is X at frame N, that means the value was X on the server, after frame N was simulated.
+So when the client receives a packet saying that a component value is X at frame `N`, that means the value was X on the server, after frame `N` was simulated.

-So if the client receives this, they can resimulate from frame N+1, and set the component to X before starting - representing the correct state at the end of frame N.
+So if the client receives this, they can resimulate from frame `N+1`, and set the component to X before starting - representing the correct state at the end of frame `N`.

 ### Spawning via blueprint